thisiscapra/thisiscapra.com/source/blog/2015-03-05-the-evolution-of-alfred-app.md

 For the website, Andrew & Vero didn't want to completely overhaul the look and feel we had defined with V1, so it was more a case of giving it a fresh look and bringing it up to date.
 We stripped it back to be  more minimal and refined with small hints of the Alfred wallpaper and other decorative elements.
 It was also built responsively to work across all devices.
 Alfred V2 launched in 2013.

 <img src="https://dl.dropboxusercontent.com/u/728469/capra-blog-posts/alfred-v2-site.jpg" alt="Alfred V2 site">

-###Alfred Remote and beyond

-This has been a big year for Alfred: it has turned 5 and also celebrated the release of [Remote](https://www.alfredapp.com/remote).
-They are currently offering 15% discount off the Powerpack so make sure you grab a deal.

-<blockquote class="twitter-tweet" lang="en"><p>Wowsers, Alfred is 5 years old... how about a cheeky 15% Powerpack discount? <a href="http://t.co/t0MqMnJ6nq">http://t.co/t0MqMnJ6nq</a> :)</p>&mdash; Alfred App (@alfredapp) <a href="https://twitter.com/alfredapp/status/571354850065289216">February 27, 2015</a></blockquote>

 So there you have it, an overview of how the Alfred brand and design has evolved over the last 5 years.
 Who knows what will happen with v3?